srgeorge/writing-repo/README.md

 # Writing Repo

+Basic git repository for writing projects.

+I put this together for my own use.
+Feel free to use it if you need a little kickstart in getting organized to write in Markdown, or don't.
+You can use any text editor you feel like to write your Markdown files.
+The only tool you absolutely need is **Pandoc** to convert from Markdown to Word format.

-Basic git repository for writing projects, includes a very basic `docx` reference for guiding pandoc in converting your markdown to Word format.
-If you want something different, write  a few sample pages in a word doc, format properly and apply the styles using the `Format > Style` in Word.
+There's a very basic `docx` reference for guiding Pandoc in converting your Markdown to Word format.
+If you want something different, write  a few sample pages in a word doc, format properly and apply the styles using the `Format > Style` panel in Word.
 Save it to your reference file, eg. `mss-ref.docx`.
 Then delete all the content inside the file; the defined styles will remain.

 ## Setup instructions

 Download this repository.
 Push to your own github or gitlab repo for your project, or just work privately on your own system if you prefer.

 ## Writing